Medical Student Division

 Applicants must be from the region to apply for director.

-As a regional director, you will be responsible for overseeing all of the AMWA branches in your region.
+Regional Directors (9 total; 1 per region, 1 year term): This position is responsible for overseeing all of the AMWA branches in your region.
 You are expected to keep an updated list of branches and have frequent contact with branch presidents about what is going on in AMWA.
-You will also plan a regional conference (with some funding help from AMWA) that will take place in August-December, 2020.
+You will also plan a regional conference (with some funding help from AMWA) that will take place in August-December, 2023.
 While the conference needs to support AMWA’s mission of advancing women in medicine, you will have the opportunity to design and coordinate a conference that is meaningful to you and the other branches in your region.
 You may also work with the pre-med regional directors to set up mentorship and shadowing programs.
 Visit this page to learn how the regions are organized, and explore Region webpages.

 AMWA Committees and Task Forces